Barbecues and tombs

 John, Will, and I have roof access in our apartment, so naturally we decided to have a barbecue up there.
 We got a nice little charcoal grill and were all set for a big party, but it rained.
 The three of us grilled some steaks, sausages, and corn on the cob the next weekend.
 That Sunday I went out exploring a town near Daejeon.
 Before leaving I thought I'd document one of the numerous little farms in our upscale neighborhood on my path to work:

 I took a quick bus ride out to Gong-ju, a very small city most notable for having briefly been the capitol of Baekje, one of the small empires that existed before the unification of Korea.
 The old walled portion of the city is still largely in place, though like everything here it has been destroyed and reconstructed dozens of times.
-I enjoyed the flower adorned bridge between the bus station and the fortress.
-These little purple flowers (which I could probably identify if I bothered to search my memory or the internet) are actually hung up for decoration all over the place in Daejeon too.

 The other notable part of Gongju is that it is the local of the only Korean tomb whose corpses have been identified.
 King Muryeong ruled from 501 until his death in 523.
 He and his wife (who died a few years later) were entombed in patterned brick, which was actually considered higher class than the usual stone mausoleums (which strikes me as totally backwards, but to each their own.
 In this case, it was fashionable to imitate the Chinese, who didn't have the wealth of stone that Koreans did).
 The tomb was found intact, a sentence that has the unfortunate effect of making me compare it with the tombs of Tutankhamen and Agamemnon (which is by far the most impressive tomb that I have seen in person so far, though it probably actually predates that famous general of the Trojan war).
 Even though poor King Muryeong couldn't possibly meet my high expectations of intact tombs, there were some cool things in the museum built to show the artifacts.
 My favorite was a pair of gold diadems, which look way better in their current display than they would in their proper place rising from the temples of a ruler's head like a crown (they look rather silly on the statues that have recently been made of the king):